icrnjavic/ArduDAQ/README.md

 <img src="docs/pictures/logo.png" alt="PCBWay" width="150"/>
 has graciously sponsored the V2 and Desktop Carrier Board.

-The hardware for this project is open source, and you can easily order the PCBs directly from PCBWay through the link below—without the hassle of dealing with Gerber files.
+The hardware for this project is open source, and you can easily order the PCBs directly from PCBWay through the following [link](https://www.pcbway.com/project/shareproject/ArduDAQ_V2_Arduino_Data_acquisition_shield_hat_7666eddc.html) the hassle of dealing with Gerber files.

 I highly recommend their services.
 I’ve been using PCBWay for a long time, and they have always delivered high-quality products and excellent support.